 Issues faced by Muslims include teenage children being caught between the Muslim culture and the expectations of society, and the increased education of both Muslim women and men has led to them to expect a more just marriage based on liberating Islamic principles rather than culture.
 Intercultural marriages, too, present their own challenges.

-Before you get married, it’s important to understand marital relationships, the responsibilities of marriage and your expectations of your partner.
+Pre-marriage Before you get married, it is important to understand marital relationships, the responsibilities of marriage and your expectations of your partner.
 We can help you, using one of two methods.

-This uniqueness is important in intercultural marriages, the consultant will help you recognise and plan for your cultural differences and similarities.
+This uniqueness is important in intercultural marriages.
+The consultant will help you recognise and plan for your cultural differences and similarities.
 In second marriages, we will help you address concerns from the first marriage and build the new marriage.
-These issues can be made worse if children are involved.
-Meanwhile, if yours is an interfaith marriage, we help you plan for raising children, your religious expectations and any other concerns you have.
+These issues can be made more difficult if children are involved.
+Meanwhile, if yours is an interfaith marriage, we can help you plan for raising children, your religious expectations and any other concerns you have.

 Some people don't realise the importance of premarital guidance until problems arise after the wedding ceremony.
-A few hours’ premarital guidance can save years of anguish later.
+A few hours of premarital guidance can save years of anguish later.

-If you are already married, perhaps with children, our consultants will listen carefully to both parties, discuss all your concerns, and make you feel comfortable enough to express yourself.
+During-marriage If you are already married, perhaps with children, our consultants will listen carefully to both parties, discuss all your concerns, and make you feel comfortable enough to express yourself.
 Your confidentiality is assured at all times.
-However, the consultant may recommend professional referrals in cases of mental illness, addictions or for anger management.
+The consultant may recommend professional referrals in cases of mental illness, addictions or for anger management.

-Where you have divorced, the consultant will understand both religious law and the law of the land, and you might receive guidance, mediation or arbitration.
-Post-divorce sessions might also include discussions about children and relationships between you and your former partner.
+Post-marriage In cases of divorce, our consultant can help you understand both the religious law and the law of the land.
+You may benefit from guidance, mediation or arbitration.
+Post-divorce sessions may also include discussions about children and relationships between you and your former partner.